 Some cycads stay low to the ground all their lives.
 The dioon spinulosum and the king and queen sagos will eventually form a short, thick trunk.

-A cycad will form an unusual reproductive cone, usually in spring.
+A cycad will form an unusual reproductive seed cone, usually in spring.
+Note: The seeds contain toxins that are poisonous to animals and people if ingested.

 They're salt-tolerant, drought-tolerant once established, and grow in full sun to part shade (dioon prefers some shade).